IVI and Nepal

 Typhoid Vaccination

 IVI vaccination campaigns led to over 140,000 Nepalese school children receiving the Vi-PS typhoid vaccine.
-In collaboration with MITRA Samaj and with funding from the Bill and Melinda Gates Foundation, the 2011 vaccination campaigns introduced an innovative cross-subsidization financing system, in which a $2.50 user fee from workers in the tourism sector funded free vaccinations for school children in Lalitpur and Bakhtapur districts.
+In collaboration with MITRA Samaj and with funding from the Bill & Melinda Gates Foundation, the 2011 vaccination campaigns introduced an innovative cross-subsidization financing system, in which a $2.50 user fee from workers in the tourism sector funded free vaccinations for school children in Lalitpur and Bakhtapur districts.
 More than 2,000 tourism sector workers were immunized, and the school-based campaign immunized 140,873 students in the two districts.

 Case-control studies ran from 2012 to 2013 in Kathmandu to assess the impact of vaccination, and in 2012 the National Committee on Immunization Practices (NCIP) convened a seminar with IVI, local media, policymakers, and stakeholders in Kathmandu to share findings from the vaccination campaign and to discuss strategies on typhoid control.
 The meeting culminated in an endorsement by the Health Secretary on the use of typhoid vaccines and a commitment by the local government to expand the vaccination campaign to high-risk areas and groups in Kathmandu.